Karlsruhe: Main sights

 The Stadtgarten is a recreational area near the main railway station (Hauptbahnhof) and was rebuilt for the 1967 Federal Garden Show (Bundesgartenschau).
 It is also the site of the Karlsruhe Zoo.

 The Durlacher Turmberg has a lookout tower (hence its name).
 It is a former keep dating back to the 13th century.

-The city has two botanical gardens: the municipal Botanischer Garten Karlsruhe, which forms part of the Palace complex, and the Botanischer Garten der Universität Karlsruhe, which is maintained by the university.
+The city has two botanical gardens: the municipal Botanischer Garten Karlsruhe, which forms part of the Palace complex, and the Botanical Garden of the KIT, which is maintained by the university.

 The Marktplatz has a stone pyramid marking the grave of the city's founder.
 Built in 1825, it is the emblem of Karlsruhe.

 The city is nicknamed the "fan city" (die Fächerstadt) because of its design layout, with straight streets radiating fan-like from the Palace.

 The Karlsruhe Palace (Schloss) is an interesting piece of architecture; the adjacent Schlossgarten includes the Botanical Garden with a palm, cactus and orchid house, and walking paths through the woods to the north.

 The so-called Kleine Kirche (Little Church), built between 1773 and 1776, is the oldest church of Karlsruhe's city centre.

 The architect Friedrich Weinbrenner designed many of the city's most important sights.
 Another sight is the Rondellplatz with its 'Constitution Building Columns' (1826).
 It is dedicated to Baden's first constitution in 1818, which was one of the most liberal of its time.
 The Münze (mint), erected in 1826/27, was also built by Weinbrenner.